DevOps-PracticeOrg/hubot/README.md

 You can set event handlers.
 Name of event handlers needs to be same as that of event in [GitHub Webhook](https://developer.github.com/webhooks/event-payloads/).
-In a event handlers, You should that return function which executes `utils.getSetMessage`
+In a event handlers, You should return the function which executes `utils.getSetMessage`
 `utils.getSetMessage` has two args.
 The irst arg is `data` for config of a event handler.
 The second arg is messag bady for the first arg of `data.message`.